-The grape lady was what we called Sadie Mullins before we knew her name.
+The grape lady—that’s what we called Sadie Mullins before we knowed her name.
 She was old—real old.
-Her hair was snow white and pulled back in a bun.
-I never seen her without an apron tied around her bony middle.
-But I didn't see her very often; Sadie kept to herself so we dint see her much.
+Sadie always had her snow-white hair up in a bun, and I never seen her exceptin’ she had an apron tied ‘round her bony middle.
+But she kept to herself so we dint see her much.

-The grapes she grew on her arbor were fat and so dark they were almost black.
-We knew they was sweet because sometimes Susie and me, we'd eat a few when they got ripe.
-We'd eat as many as we could right there off the vine and when we heard the door open, we'd run off with a handful.
-Not that we was scared of the grape lady or nothing; she never could've caught us.
-But we heard her hollering at us to stop a few times as we ran away.
-I felt bad sometimes for eating her grapes, but they was just so sweet, I couldn't resist.
+The grapes on her arbor were fat and so dark they was almost black.
+We knowed they was sweet because sometimes Susie and me, we'd sneak a few when they got ripe.
+We'd eat as many as we could right there off the vine.
+When we heard the door open, we'd grab a handful and run off.
+Not that we was scared of the grape lady or nothin’; she never coulda caught us.
+But we heard her hollerin’ at us to stop as we ran away.
+I felt a little bad for eatin’ her grapes, but they was just so sweet.

-Susie said we was saving them from becoming wine and so we was really helping the grape lady, 'cause everybody knows drinking wine is a sin.
-Susie had a way of explaining things to make them okay.
+Susie said we was savin’ them from becomin’ wine and so we was really helpin’ the grape lady, 'cause everybody knows drinkin’ wine’s a sin.
+Susie had a way of explainin’ things.

-One summer day it all changed 'tween us and the grape lady.
-Susie and me was doing like we always done when the grapes was ready to eat.
-I had just put a big grape in my mouth and started to chew, it's juice bursting so sweet it almost hurt.
-Suddenly the grape lady appeared behind us.
-She'd been round the corner of the old house and not inside this time, so we didn't see her sneakin up.
-She was standing twix us and the road with that walking stick pointing straight at my nose.
-Still we could have got away quick as a bunny, but she stopped us by asking, "Shall I tell your mama you been stealing from me?"
+One day Susie and me was doin’ like we always done when the grapes was ready to eat.
+I just put a big grape in my mouth, its juice burstin’ so sweet it almost hurt.
+That’s when I heard the grape lady right behind us.
+She'd been ‘round the corner of the old house and not inside this time, so we dint see her creepin’ up.
+She stood twixt us and the road with that walkin’ stick pointed straight at my nose.
+We could of got away quick as a bunny, but she stopped us by callin’ out, "Shall I tell your mama you been stealin’ from me?"

 I swallowed the grape even though it wasn't hardly chewed.
 "Oh, no, please ma'am, we're awful sorry," I said.
-"We didn't think you'd mind us tasting your grapes."
-I knowed I didn't fool her even before she said so, but being caught red-handed like that sort of threw me off.
+"We dint think you'd mind us tastin’ yer grapes."
+I knowed she wasn’t fooled even fore she said so, but bein’ caught red-handed like that sort of threw me.

-“I might consider not telling your mother on one condition,” the grape lady told us.
-"You can work to pay for the fruit you stole and we'd be even.
-I have a garden patch outback that needs a weedin.
-I think that might just make us square.”
+“I might consider not tellin’ your mama on one condition,” the grape lady said.
+“You can work to pay for the fruit you stole and we’ll be even.
+Got me a garden patch out back that needs weedin’.
+If you do a good job, that might just make us square.”